MurageKibicho/CADONFS-Runpod-Google-Colab/README.md

 The installation will pause during g++ installation.
 You need to key in 0 and press enter to proceed.

-## Running a DLP Instance for Bitcoin's prime
+## Running a DLP Relation Collection Instance for Bitcoin's prime

 1. Enter the cado-nfs directory
 ```